-If you are not ready for your product to be live on Shopify just yet, you can create it as an Unpublished Product and this will be imported for you along with your Published products.
+If you are not ready for your product to be live on Shopify just yet, you can consider creating it as an Unpublished Product so that you can create the linked association in Craftybase.

 Your Shopify Variants are directly imported as Variations and Variation Attributes in Craftybase.